CUSTOMER SERVICE AND CULINARY TRAINING PROGRAM

 Graduates are competitive for jobs in restaurants, cafeterias, fast casual, and other commercial kitchens, such as grocery stores that prepared food.
 We maintain an 85% success rate in achieving permanent full time employment for our graduates.

-Forge City Works is focusing on providing training for Opportunity Youth (ages 18-24 who are not in school and un/under-employed) because there are 6,000 OY in Hartford.
+Forge City Works remains focused on providing training for Opportunity Youth (ages 18-24 who are not in school and un/under-employed) because there are 6,000 OY in Hartford.
 Twenty-two percent of Hartford young people ages 18-24 have not finished high school.
 Unemployment among young people is two to three times higher in the general population, and among people of color unemployment is often twice as high.
 Re-connecting these young people to a productive future is critically important not just for the individual but also for our city and state.
-The Workforce Opportunity and Innovation Act (WIOA) and Capital Workforce Partners support Forge City Work’s ability to offer the Customer Service an Culinary program to young people.